Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages.
-Stocks grinded modestly higher this week and market breadth slightly expanded as a result.
-On a week-over-week basis, the SPX (white line) breadth lifted to 72% from 69%, the CCMP (blue line) held steady at 45% versus 45%, and the RTY (red line) ticked up to 61% from 58%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
+Wednesday's hawkish FOMC meeting generated a sharp across the board market sell-off and market breadth suffered as a result.
+Remember that the indicator I am using to measure market breadth is conveying that there were a lot of stocks that dropped below their 200-day SMA this week.
+On a week-over-week basis, the SPX (white line) breadth dropped to a one-year low of 55% from 68%, the CCMP (blue line) declined to a three-month low of 43% versus 49%, and the RTY (red line) sank to a four-month low of 51% from 62%.

 Source: Bloomberg L.P.